 I usually think of scones with breakfast and this savory version fits that bill perfectly.
 But, these savory scones are also a great complement to a bowl of soup or chili.
 Or, serve with grilled chicken, beef, or pork.
 Alternatively, simply enjoy as a snack.

 If you are a Jalapeno Popper lover, I'm sure you will love these savory scones.
-If you try this recipe, please leave a comment below and tag me on Instagram @mycasualpantry so I can see your creation.

 Other scone recipes you may also enjoy